named-data/StateVectorSync/Specification.md

 When a node joins the Sync Group, it initializes its local state with an empty state vector and sets the local bootstrap time.
-When the sequence number is incremented, the node adds an entry to the state vector with the initial boostrap time and the new sequence number.
+When the sequence number is incremented, the node adds an entry to the state vector with the initial bootstrap time and the new sequence number.

 The node SHOULD attempt to locally preserve the bootstrap time for as long as possible, and reuse it when rejoining the Sync group.
 If the node loses the bootstrap time, it MUST